 Why Do You Need Vendor Risk Management?

-When companies contract with third parties, they can run into a variety of risks.
-Vendors who handle sensitive, proprietary, or classified information on your behalf are particularly dangerous.
+Vendors that handle sensitive, proprietary, or classified information on your behalf are particularly dangerous.
 Regardless of how robust your internal security measures are, if your third-party providers have weak security practices, they constitute a substantial danger.

-If organization-wide policies are not in place, departments may choose their own metrics and ad hoc requirements, leading to a poor risk management process.
+To mitigate those risks, organizations must have an enterprise-wide strategy to measure and evaluate their suppliers.
+If those enterprise-wide policies are not in place, individual departments may choose their metrics and ad hoc requirements, leading to a poor risk management process.

 What Are the Benefits of Vendor Risk Management?

 VRM helps organizations create and automate their supplier risk management program.
-It helps standardize onboarding, evaluations, identification and mitigation of risks, and monitoring activities.
-In addition, a good supplier risk management program will provide benefits such as:
+It helps standardize onboarding, evaluations, identification, mitigation of risks, and risk monitoring activities.
+A good supplier risk management program will provide benefits too, such as:

 - Better risk management in the future.
 You’ll have a good picture of where third-party and fourth-party risk stands after all suppliers are in your VRM program and categorized.
 Vendors should be classified as low, medium, or high risk so the VRM program can focus on medium and high-risk vendors.

 - Reduce costs.
-By standardizing processes, your vendor risk management program will make your vendor management processes more efficient.
-Risk mitigation will reduce the occurrence of costly unexpected situations.
+By standardizing processes, your VRM program will make your vendor management processes more efficient.
+Managing and mitigating risk will reduce the occurrence of costly unexpected situations.

 - Defensibility.
 When your organization suffers a data breach, regulators, consumers, and others will often pursue you in court.
-Even if a third party perpetrated the breach, your organization could be held accountable if you don’t have a VRM program in place that shows you did your due diligence.
+Even if a third party perpetrated the violation, your organization could be held accountable if you don’t have a VRM program showing you did your due diligence.

 What Are Vendor-Related Risks?